Keyboard shortcuts

 His solution was Gödel numbering.
 He assigned a unique integer to every logical symbol ($+$, $=$, $\forall$), turning logical statements into integers and logical proofs into arithmetic relationships between those integers.
 He turned logic into arithmetic so that arithmetic could reason about logic.

 What we do in zero-knowledge proofs is a direct descendant of Gödel’s trick.
-We take the logic of a computer program (loops, jumps, variables) and map it into the rigid algebra of polynomials.
-This translation process is called arithmetization.
+We take the logic of a computer program (loops, conditionals, memory access) and encode it as polynomial equations.
+This translation is called arithmetization, and it’s the subject of this chapter.

 Two Problems, Two Paradigms